Aerated Banana Peel Compost Tea For Beginners, Maybe?

 What To Do With Banana Peels Instead of Making Banana Peel Compost Tea

-If you’re looking to reduce food waste and tired of chucking banana peels into the trash, consider using banana peels in other ways.
+If you’re looking to reduce food waste and are tired of chucking banana peels into the trash, consider using banana peels in other ways.
 Besides banana peel compost tea, you might consider:

 - Composting banana peels in a bin or bucket straight away.
 There are loads of different ways to compost your food scraps depending on where you live and the resources to which you have access.